cforlando/FOIA-Auto-Requester/README.md

 ## Running

-Double check that TESTING by set to True before running locally.
-If TESTING is set to True, the script should fail because it lacks AWS credentials to fetch the S3 configs.
+Double check that TESTING is set to True before running locally.
+If TESTING is set to False, the script should fail because it lacks AWS credentials to fetch the S3 configs.

 ```
 python foiareq.py